NicHeBlog/Call-Metadata-API-from-Apex/README.md

 # implementation propose
-one posibility is to create a Visualforce page to hold the function, when you click button in the vf page, it will trigger system call create/update Metadata function. code : shareListViewVF + ListViewButtonDemo how to dynamically get list view Id from current page?
+one posibility is to create a Visualforce page to hold the function, when you click button in the vf page, it will trigger system call create/update Metadata function.<br/>
+code : shareListViewVF + ListViewButtonDemo
+how to dynamically get list view Id from current page?
 --answer: by use visualforce page standard controller function. ----stdController.getFilterId();